Ivann-Machadoo/Gradatim---SDGs-in-the-Classroom/ReadMe.md

 Our project is currently in the Figma prototype stage, where we are finalizing the design layout and user flow for the web application.
 Here’s an outline of our development status and next steps:

-Current Stage: Figma prototype completed for core features, including the SDGs exploration module, the Spinning Wheel Mechanism, the Build Your Challenge tool, and user dashboard.
+Current Stage: Figma prototype completed for core features.
+Currently working on the SDGs exploration module, the Spinning Wheel Mechanism, the Build Your Challenge tool, and user dashboard.

 Next Steps: